akshsgaur/Victor-Hack/README.md

 # Speech-to-Code Application

-A web appl

 https://github.com/user-attachments/assets/1579525e-0c72-4dd9-81e0-3af179d327a1

-ication that converts voice commands into functional code.
+A web application that converts voice commands into functional code.
 Simply speak your requirements, and the application will generate and run the corresponding code in real-time.

 ## Installation